lancecasselman/photo-shoot-scheduler/replit.md

 A professional photography planning tool that calculates optimal lighting times for any location and date.
 Features include location search, current location detection, accurate sunrise/sunset and golden/blue hour calculations, responsive design, and photography tips.

 ### Feature Specifications
 The system supports chronological session sorting by appointment date (dateTime field), displaying sessions from oldest to newest appointment date rather than creation date.
 This ensures sessions appear in logical chronological order based on when they're scheduled to occur.
 A deposit system is fully integrated, tracking deposit amounts in the database, applying them to invoices, and displaying remaining balances.
-A professional contract management system generates three contract types per session (Photo Print Release, Service Agreement, Model Release) with automatic date insertion and integrates a signature system for client signatures, providing a professional viewing modal, print functionality, and PDF download options.

 ### Storage Quota and Billing System
 A comprehensive storage quota and billing system provides freemium storage management with 5GB free storage and paid packages.
 The system includes real-time quota tracking, pre-upload validation, a visual storage dashboard with usage analytics, and automatic subscription management.
 The StorageQuotaManager service handles all quota calculations and billing operations with proper authentication middleware.